arteee87/keenetic-signal-levels/README.md

-# keenetic-3.7-qmi-lte-levels
+# keenetic v3.7+ qmi signal levels for PRTG monitoring
-a basic script to get lte signal levels with PRTG network moniror (custom ssh script sensor)
+a (custom ssh script sensor)

 Requirements:
-- Keenetic os v3.7.x (tested on beta 3.7 beta 2, router is an old black Giga III).
+- Keenetic os v3.7 and above (tested to work with v3.7 b2 - 3.8.2)
 - USB LTE modem in QMI mode, that reports its signal levels with a command "show interface UsbQmi0" in keenetic's CLI.
 - Entware installed and it's ssh accessible from your PRTG server/probe.
 - Make sure modem also reports its signal into entware with "ndmq -p "show interface UsbQmi0" -x"